astropy/astropy/docs/coordinates/satellites.rst

         >>> if error_code != 0:
         ...     raise RuntimeError(SGP4_ERRORS[error_code])

-Now we have the position and velocity in kilometers and kilometers per second, we can create a position in the `~astropy.coordinates.TEME` reference frame::
+Now that we have the position and velocity in kilometers and kilometers per second, we can create a position in the `~astropy.coordinates.TEME` reference frame::

 .. doctest-requires:: sgp4